 If the controller can't properly control the wind speed, the wind tunnel is disabled and this message is displayed.
-This error is typically caused by not having the fan power cable connected to the controller or something blocking the air flow to the pitot static tube.
+This error is typically caused by the fan power cord being unplugged from the controller or something blocking the air flow to the pitot static tube.
 Check for these conditions before calling Interactive Instruments.